Should You Let Your Cat Outside?

 If you are not able to spend quality time with your cat on a regular basis, another good option is to get your cat a feline friend.
 To be completely transparent, though, this isn’t always the easiest thing.
 This is because some cats do not do well with others.
 If you are able to effectively introduce your cat to another, however, then it might be a wonderful idea to bring another friend into the home to keep your cat company.
 Our cat introduction article explores how one cat owner found success introducing cats to each other.

 Outdoor-only cats are at the highest risk for disease and danger.
-Their lifespans are usually drastically shorter (indoor cats can live up to 17 years or more; outdoor cats on average only live about two to five years) because of this.
+Because of this, their lifespans are usually drastically shorter (indoor cats can live up to 17 years or more; outdoor cats on average only live about two to five years).
 Outdoor cats are at high-risk for being exposed to diseases like feline leukemia (FeLV), feline AIDS (FIV), feline infectious peritonitis (FIP), feline distemper (panleukopenia), and upper respiratory infections (URIs).
 In addition, outdoor cats are more likely to be exposed to a variety of parasites like fleas, ticks, ear mites, intestinal worms, and ringworm.
 Therefore, if you decide to have an outdoor cat, it’s imperative that you take your cat to receive the appropriate vaccinations and keep up with prevention and treatment for parasites.

-The biggest positive, however, for outdoor cats is that they are allowed to live their natural, wild life - replete with hunting, playing, and exploring.
+The biggest positive for outdoor cats is that they are allowed to live their natural, wild life - replete with hunting, playing, and exploring.
 However, when weighing the risk of death and disease, this positive doesn’t look so strong.

 Even though cats that are indoor/outdoor face less of a risk of danger compared to outdoor-only cats, there is still the possibility that these cats could get hit by a car, stuck in a tree, hunted by wild animals, or get into cat fights with other domestic or wild cats.